Skip to content

 }

-• Search by name for the permissions policy you created earlier.
+• Attach the policy you created